mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## The boolean data type

 There was a man called George Bool.
-We have named a data type after him.
+Some people named a data type after him.

 A **bool** can only be two things.
 It can either be **true** or **false**.

 This comes in very useful in later lesson when look at logic.

 As with ints and floats, **bool**s are not surrounded with anything.

 Here's how we print booleans: